AngelDev0329/profileme-next/README.md

-# ProfileMe.dev
+# ProfileMe.next

-ProfileMe.dev helps developers create an amazing GitHub profile in minutes.
+ProfileMe.next helps developers create an amazing GitHub profile in minutes.

 ## Demo

-A live version of this project can be found at https://www.profileme.dev.
+A live version of this project can be found at https://www.ProfileMe.next.

 ## Features